trueos/pcbsd/src-qt5/docs/introduction.rst

 * EasyPBI has been removed as it is no longer needed to add meta-data to packages.

+* The "Auto-play optical disks with SMPlayer" checkbox has been added to :menuselection:`Mount Tray --> More Options --> Change Settings`.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: